-The Doge's Palace provides the inspiration behind an enthralling evening in Venice.
+Searching for the best things to do in Venice at night?
+The Doge's Palace provides the inspiration behind an enthralling evening.

-In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few ups and downs.
-We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (I'm looking at you, bed bug infested guest house), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not with each other, but instead with the Doge.
+In Venice, both romance and logistics are all over the map and, unsurprisingly, we had a few extra ups and downs as we were visiting the city mostly at night.
+We did some things right (like splurging on Wi-Fi so we'd never get lost) and we did some things wrong (no comment!), and then there were some mixed moments (like choosing a vaporetto over a gondola) but our best decision of all was to spend our date night not exclusively with each other, but instead with the Doge.

-No date with the Doge is complete without a stroll through the Doge's own backyard.... otherwise known to the rest of us as St Mark's Square (Piazza San Marco).
+When you're planning a "date with the Doge", no night is complete without a stroll through the Doge's own backyard.... otherwise known to the rest of us as St Mark's Square (Piazza San Marco).
 Napoleon, roaring into town in the late 1700s, was supposedly the first to describe St Mark's Square as "The Drawing Room of Europe".
 Regardless of who first coined the phrase, it remains apt today and the piazza is constantly, continuously packed with locals and visitors alike.
+Even if you don't plan to go on further to explore more of the Doge's life and history, a stroll here is a Venice must-see.

 Except, of course, when it rains.
 I suppose rain can be atmospheric on date night, right?
 Pigeons and people scattered for cover among the alcoves and cafes, while enterprising umbrella sellers sprang up seemingly from nowhere, eagerly supplementing their usual wares with cheap ponchos and colorful rain protection.